-Primary person - authorised contact
+- Primary person - authorised contact

 A primary person (type of principal authority) needs to establish the initial link to the agency in RAM.

 It is your agency’s responsibility to maintain the integrity of your records.
 This is to ensure:

-- the correct people have been authorised to access government online services on behalf of your agency.
+- the correct people are authorised to access government online services.